 GRPC technological prototype An SDHCAL prototype fulfilling the efficiency, robustness and the compactness requirements of the future PFA-based leptonic collider experiments [12] was built.
-48 cassettes as the one described above were built.
+A total of 48 cassettes as the one described above were built.
 They fulfilled a stringent quality control.
 It is worth mentioning that 10500 HR ASICs were produced and tested using a dedicated robot for this purpose.
 The yield was found to be higher than 92%.
-The ASICs were then fixed on the PCBs to make a 1m2 and itself fixed on the cassette cover once successfully tested.
+The ASICs were then fixed on the PCBs over a surface area of $1m^2$ and then subsequently fixed on the cassette cover once successfully tested.
 The cassettes were inserted in a self-supporting mechanical structure that was conceived and built in collaboration with the Spanish group of CIEMAT.
 The structure is made of Stainless Steel plates of 1.5 cm each.
 The plates were machined to have an excellent flatness and well controlled thickness.
 The flatness of the plates was measured using a laser-based interferometer system.
 It was found that the flatness of the plates are less than 500 microns.
-In April 2012 the prototype was exposed to pion, muon, electron beams of both the PS and the SPS of CERN Figure (5.12).
+In April 2012 the prototype was exposed to pion, muon, electron beams of both the PS and the SPS of CERN as shown in Figure refPrototype.
 The data were collected continuously in a triggerless mode.
-Figure 5.13 shows the efficiency (left) and pad multiplicity (right) of the prototype's GRPC chambers measured using the muon beam.
-Figure 5.14 shows a display of two events collected in the SDHCAL.
+Figure 5.14 shows the efficiency (left) and pad multiplicity (right) of the prototype GRPC chambers measured using the muon beam.
+Figure 5.15 shows a display of two events collected in the SDHCAL.
 One is a produced by a pion interaction (left) and the other by an electron interaction (right).